andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 # Doing the reading

 First-year seminars tend to read about 25 pages per day.
 That number is an average - which means some days we read more and other days we read less.
 There will be days of class for which we need to read closer to 50 pages, and days of class where the entire reading is half a page.
 It's hard to have anything to say (or to write) if a person doesn't read very much.
-Good ideas come from the way we process the ideas of others, and this a list of readings that will give you new ideas to make your own ideas and writing original and interesting to other people and to yourself.
+Good ideas come from the way we process the ideas of others, and this is a list of readings that will give you new ideas to make your own ideas and writing original and interesting to other people and to yourself.

-<b>It is not possible to do well in this class without doing the reading.</b>
+<b>It is not possible to do well in this class without doing the reading. </b>

 Our detailed schedule of readings is below.
 Any reading that is not hyperlinked is available in Blackboard - so you should go there and download it.